CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Manage-On-Demand-Labs-readme.md

 # Manage On-Demand Labs

-As an Instructor, you will have the ability to manage user specifications such as **maximum number of users** and **number of retakes** for a lab.
+As an Instructor, you will have the ability to manage user specifications such as **maximum number of users** and **number of retakes** allowed for each labs.

 Follow the steps given below to understand how it works: